Skip to content

 // limits decimal(10,2), coeffR decimal(6,2), coeffN decimal(10,2)

-// the parameters for taxable individuals (marital status, number of children, annual salary)
+// taxable person parameters (marital status, number of children, annual salary)

-// have been placed in the text file $DATA, with one line per taxpayer
+// were placed in the $DATA text file, one line for each taxpayer

-// the results (marital status, number of children, annual salary, tax due) are stored in
+// the results (marital status, number of children, annual salary, tax payable) are placed in the

-// the text file $RESULTS, with one result per line
+// the $RESULTATS text file, with one result per line

 exit;